 A videographer was hired.

 All the friends and family took pictures, too, a ton.

 The couple took pictures.

 There was film.
 There was digital.
-There were zoom lenses on Leicas, and smartphones, tripods.
+There were zoom lenses on Leicas, smartphones, tripods.

-Unless you define “quality” as “amount of money spent on equipment”, the wedding pictures taken and edited by brothers, in-laws, friends, strangers on the street passing by were as beautiful as those taken by the hired professionals.
+Unless you define quality as “amount of money spent on equipment”, the wedding pictures taken and edited by brothers, in-laws, friends, strangers on the street passing by, were indistinguishable from those taken by the hired professionals.